iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/SSE_v0.24.md

     })
 }
 ```

+`DataStream::new` passes a [`handle::Stream`](../ohkami-0.24/ohkami/src/sse/mod.rs#L121)
+to the provided closure.
+Calling `send` on this handle queues an encoded value
+to be streamed to the client.
+The queue runs until the async block completes,
+yielding events in the order they are pushed.

 `DataStream` wraps any `Stream<Item = T>` where `T: Data`.
 Calling
 `DataStream::new` spawns an async producer with a queue.
 The response is sent